openstack/openstack-manuals/doc/playground-user-guide/source/common/networking_advanced_quotas.rst

   quota_floatingip = 50

 .. note::
-   The :option:`quota_items` option does not affect these quotas.
+   The :code:`quota_items` option does not affect these quotas.

 OpenStack Networking also supports quotas for security group
 resources: number of security groups and the number of rules for